FREQUENTLY ASKED QUESTIONS

-DO I NEED A BRITISH CYCLING LICENSE TO ENTER?
+DO I NEED A RACING LICENCE?

-DO I NEED TO ENTER ALL THE ROUNDS?
+DO I HAVE TO ENTER EVERY RACE?

 No, you can enter as many or as few rounds of the series as you wish.
 However, your series place will be calculated from your cumulative results so the more is definitely the merrier.
-Series points are awarded down to 100th position in any one category.

-DO I HAVE TO PRE-ENTER?
+DO I HAVE TO ENTER ONLINE?

-IF I HAVE PRE ENTERED DO I STILL HAVE TO REGISTER ON THE DAY?
+IF I HAVE PRE-ENTERED DO I STILL HAVE TO REGISTER ON THE DAY?

 WHAT HAPPENS IF WE CANCEL AN EVENT?